ThinkingJoules/smdiff/spec.md

 6. Vcdiff-dc        -               97,246     14,461,203
 7. Vcdiff-dcw       -              256,445      1,248,543
 8. Smdiff           -           15,827,696     15,815,007
-9. Smdiff-d         -               96,647        451,809
+9. Smdiff-d         -               84,018        420,279
 10.Smdiff-dc        -                  N/A            N/A
-11.Smdiff-dcw       -               86,304        251,370
+11.Smdiff-dcw       -               76,860        276,061
 ```
 It is probably really only fair to compare the 'compress only' (Vcdiff & Smdiff).
-As noted, my test encoder is a (nearly) 'perfect' encoder.

 If we want to compare the *format* we need a different approach.
-Since I do not have the original source code for VCDIFF enocoder, or the exact delta files used in the tables, I cannot do an exact comparison to the data in the table.
+Since I do not have the original source code for VCDIFF encoder, or the exact delta files used in the tables, I cannot do an exact comparison to the data in the table.
 From testing against other extant encoders, I converted the .vcdiff delta file directly in to .smdiff format.
 The resulting files were actually a little less than 1% *smaller*.
 They did not have any periodic sequences in the original .vcdiff format.
 The Smdiff output is ~3% larger than the table values for Vcdiff, so I would assume that they must had a few periodic sequences in their data.

 ## 7. Conclusion
 My conclusion is that this new format is probably about a wash unless your data (and encoder) can leverage the periodic sequence that does not exist in SMDIFF.
 The spec is massively simplified, and having fixed and known secondary compressors defined in the spec will aide in interoperability.